Meet Our Team

 Jill received her Bachelor degree in Communication Disorders from Fontbonne University in Saint Louis, Missouri.
 She received her Master of Science degree from Emerson College in Boston, Massachusetts in 1992.
 Jill has spent her career working with individuals who have complex communication needs and rely on augmentative and alternative communication (AAC) strategies, techniques and speech generating devices/AAC technology.
 Prior to starting this private practice in 2002, Jill worked in hospital, clinic, and public school settings in Colorado, California, and Oregon.
 Jill works with and consults with families, schools, and intervention teams across Colorado.
 She regularly speaks at local, national and international conferences.

 Nicole received her Bacherlor degree in Business from Moorhead State University in Moorhead, Minnesota.
-Prior to joining Jill Tullman & Associates, she spent her career in hotel and country club management and sales.
+Prior to joining Jill Tullman and Associates, she worked in hotel and country club management and sales.
 She moved to Colorado when her twins were 3 years old, in 2003.
 Through volunteering at her kid’s elementary school, Nicole became passionate about helping children with disabilities and spent several years working as an Educational Assistant.
 That desire to help others led her to Jill Tullman & Associates to be able to continue with her business background, while still being involved in watching kid, teens and adults thrive through and communicate to their full potential.